mbartcus/cv/_posts/website_static_creation/2022-11-10-creation-website.md

 ## Creating the website on local machine

-Creating the website is more than simple, just write in the terminal:
+Creating a website is more than simple.
+Just write in the terminal:
 ```shell
 jekyll new my-website
 ```
-This creates a folder in your directory ```my-website```that contains all the website.
+This creates a folder in your directory ```my-website```that contains all the websites.

 To view our website, go to my-website folder and run in terminal
 ```shell